nitmws/object-from-object/README.md

 #### Rules for Retrieving Data from the Source

-The value of a property must be finally a plain string value.
-(This means: either a single plain value, or a plain value in an object being the value of a parenting property, or a plain value in an array of plain values.)
+##### Used terminology
+* plain string: a string, and nothing else
+* plain values in the Source Object: values of the JavaScript type string or number

+The value of a Building Rules property can be:
+* a plain string value, a rule for retrieving value(s) from the Source Object.
+* an object including one to many Building Rule properties
+* an array using a single Building Rule property or defining an array of objects.
+See more details about arrays below.

-This string defines the rule for retrieving a value from the Source Object:
+The Building Rule string defines how to retrieve a value from the Source Object.
+Its formal structure is:

-`...hierarchy of property names in the Source Object..."$#$"...value transformation rule...`
+`...property names in the Source Object..."$#$"...value transformation rule...` OR
+`VALxxx=...preset value...`

- * The property names: a sequence of property names as used in JavaScript.
+ * **Property names**: a hierarchical sequence of property names as used in JavaScript.
+   * Examples are:
-   * prop1 = a property at the top level of the Source Object
+     * prop1 = a property at the hierarchical top level of the Source Object
      * prop1.prop1a = a property in an object being the value of prop1
-   * prop5[1] = the second item in the array of plain values of prop5
+     * prop5[1] = the second item in the array of values of prop5
      * prop6[2].prop6c = a property from the third item in the array of objects being the value of prop6
-   * prop8[a] = the structure of the Buildung Rules object defines an array and the Source Object has an array of values for prop8.
-In this case the items of the array of prop8 are copied to the items of the property in the Target Object in the same sequence - as long as items are available in the Source Object.
    * The count of this sequence is limited to 10 items.
 Each property name is an item and each index of an array is an item.
-Example: prop9.prop9a.prop9a1[a].prop9a1a makes an item count of 5.
+Example: prop9.prop9a.prop9a1[2].prop9a1a makes an item count of 5.
    * Comments may be added by starting the property name with "ofo$COMMENT".
 In this case the property will be ignored while building the new object.
-(As JSON rules prohibit to use the same property name multiple times you should append a sequence to this basic name on your own.)
+As JSON rules prohibit to use the same property name multiple times you should append variable string values to this basic name on your own.
- * The property names - value transformation rules separator: `$#$` - must be used if a sequence of property names and a rule for transforming the value is defined.
+ * **The separator `$#$`**: must be used if a sequence of property names and a rule for transforming the value is defined.
- * Value transformation rule: a name of a transformation rule taken from this enumeration
+ * **Value transformation rule**: a name of a transformation rule taken from this enumeration
-   * ToStr = converts a numeric value to a string (for plain values only)
+   * **ToStr** = converts a numeric value to a string
-   * ToNum = converts a string value to a number - if the format of the string complies to the Javascript function parseInt - (for plain values only)
+   * **ToNum** = converts a string value to a number - if the format of the string complies to the Javascript function parseInt
-* Implicit value rule: if the string of the value of a property starts with VALSTR= the substring to its right becomes the value in the Target Object.
-If it starts with VALNUM= the string to its right will be transformed to a numeric value and applied to the property in the To-Be-Build Object.
+* **Preset value rule**: if the string of the value of a property starts with VALSTR= the substring to its right becomes the string value in the Target Object.
+If it starts with VALNUM= the string to its right will be transformed to a numeric value becoming the numeric value in the Target Object.

-Example:
+Example of a Building Rules object:
 ```
 {
   "tPlainPreset1": "VALSTR=this is a preset value",